 Peat thickness is one of the key factors associated with peat stability.
 Typically, the deeper the peat the more humified and potentially weaker and unstable it is.
 Table 2 shows scores assigned to peat thickness, reflecting the recorded association of peat landslides with peat thickness (Evans and Warburton, 2007).
-Drawings 10.12 to 10.20 (Volume 3) illustrate the peat depths recorded across the Proposed Scheme area.
+Drawings 10.17 to 10.23 (Volume 3) illustrate the peat depths recorded across the Proposed Scheme area.

-Peat Depth Significance Score (peat slide) Score (bog burst) 0.0m No peat present 0 0 <0.5m No true 'peat' cover, any failure would be classed as 'peaty 1 0 0 0.5 - 1.0m 0.5 - 1.0m Sufficient peat thickness for peaty debris slide, not thick enough 2 1 1.0 - 1.5m 1.0 - 1.5m Sufficient peat thickness for peat or bog slide, or bog flow over low slopes 4 3 1.5 - 2.0mSufficient thickness for the occurrence of a bog burst, fewer peat slides occur within this range3 4 >2.0m Few peat slides occur in peat of this depth, a proportionately high number of bog burst occur in this range.3 4
+Peat Depth Significance Score (peat slide) Score (bog burst) 0 No peat present 0 0 <0.50m No true 'peat' cover, any failure would be classed as 'peaty debris slide' and not a peat slide.
+1 0 0.50 - 1.0m Sufficient peat thickness for peaty debris slide, not thick enough for peat or bog slide 2 1 1.0 - 1.5m Sufficient peat thickness for peat or bog slide, or bog flow over low slopes 4 3 1.5 - 2.0m Sufficient thickness for the occurrence of a bog burst, fewer peat slides occur within this range 3 4 >2.0m Few peat slides occur in peat of this depth, a proportionately high number of bog bursts occur in this range.
+3 4